 3. Decreases Body Fat

 Too much body fat isn’t good for you at any age.
-Not only is it harder to move and carry that extra weight, but maintaining a healthy weight is important when it comes to preventing many of the diseases listed above that come with aging.
+Not only is it harder to move when you carry that extra weight around, but maintaining a healthy weight is important when it comes to preventing many of the diseases listed above that come with aging.
+In addition, body fat is both external and internal.
+The external is the stuff we see.
+The internal is the dangerous fat.
+It surrounds your organs, pumps out unwanted hormones, and increases inflammation in your body.
+None of this means you should aim for “skinny”.
+A healthy amount of body fat is both good and necessary.
+Too much, however, is not.
+Healthy is the goal.

 3. Help Avoid Injuries